2017 WNBA draft: Lottery chances

+Note: Team selected for the No. 1 pick noted in bold text.

 This is the fourth time that the lottery was won by the team that had the highest odds.
 The lottery odds were based on combined records from the 2015 and 2016 WNBA seasons.
 The San Antonio Stars, with the worst two-year record, were guaranteed no worse than the third pick.